Training for the Canon 80D button and settings menu.

 #8 - C2 is custom settings 2.
 Allows for any custom settings and saves those preferences to this dial.

 #9 - Creative Filters mode.
-Apply's various filters such as vignetting and color filters.
+Applies various filters such as vignette and color filters.

 #10 - SCN is Special Scene.
 Different scenes depending on the type of shoot.
 Portrait, Landscape, Night time, Sports, Close-Up, HDR are a few options.